genpozi/Project-Catalyst/AI_SPECS.md

 ### 4.3 Context Injection
 Use `getKnowledgeContext()` to inject RAG data (Knowledge Base docs) into prompts.

+### 4.4 Template Strategy
+When a project is initialized from a `STARTER_TEMPLATE`:
+1. The `constraints` field MUST be treated as hard requirements.
+2. The `idea` field provides the functional scope.
+3. The AI should prioritize libraries mentioned in the constraints (e.g., if `Three.js` is requested, do not suggest 2D canvas).

 ---

 ## 5. Edge Runtime Integration